jasper-tms/nptyping/README.md

 💡 *Extensive dynamic type checks for dtypes shapes and structures* <br/>
 🚀 *[Jump to the Quickstart](https://github.com/jasper-tms/nptyping/blob/main/USERDOCS.md#Quickstart)*

 [Ramon Hagenaars' original `nptyping` package](https://github.com/ramonhagenaars/nptyping) is available via `pip install nptyping`.
-This fork has been updated to work with NumPy version 2 and above, and is available via `pip install np2typing`.
+This fork has been updated to work with NumPy version 2 and above, and is available via `pip install np2typing` followed by `import nptyping` (_not_ `import np2typing`).
 The vast majority of the code in this package remains unchanged from Ramon's original work.

 Example of a hinted `numpy.ndarray`: